-- Participants covered by the Mountain Bell Medical Expense Plan who were employees who retired or became LTD Recipients prior to 1-1-91, and Surviving Spouses of any such Pre-91 Retirees. - Participants covered by the Northwestern Bell Medical Expense Plan 1 who are occupational retirees or LTD Recipients prior to 1-1-87 and management retirees or LTD Recipients prior to 1-1-86, and Surviving Spouses of any such Pre-91 Retirees. - Participants covered by the Pacific Northwest Bell Medical Expense Plan who retired or became LTD Recipients prior to 4-1-86 and did not elect to participate in the Pacific Northwest Bell "Healthcare Plan", and Surviving Spouses of any such Pre-91 Retirees. - Participants covered by the U S WEST Direct Medical Expense Plan who were full and part-time CWA-represented employees and retired or became LTD Recipients prior to 1-1-91, and management employees who retired or became LTD Recipients prior to 1-1-86, and Surviving Spouses of any such Pre-91 Retirees. - Participants covered by the U S WEST Enterprises Medical Expense Plan who were regular full- or part-time CWA and retired or became LTD Recipients after 1-1-85 and before 1-1-91, and Surviving Spouses of any such Pre-91 Retiree. - Individuals who were Surviving Spouses under a Predecessor Plan and who continue their coverage as Surviving Spouses of a Pre-91 Retiree under this Plan.
+- Participants covered by the Business Resources Medical Expense Plan who were CWA occupational Retirees or LTD Recipients after 1-1-86, and before 1-1-91, and Surviving Spouses of any such Pre-91 Retirees. - Participants covered by the Northwestern Bell Medical Expense Plan II who were occupational Retirees or LTD Recipients after 12-31-86 or before 1-1-91, and Surviving Spouses of any such Pre-91 Retirees. - Participants covered by the Qwest nonregulated companies' Choice Plus Plan who were management and non-bargained Retirees or LTD Recipients after 1- 1-86 and before 1-1-91, and Surviving Spouses of any such Pre-91 Retirees. - Participants covered by the Qwest Choice Plus Plan who were IBEW occupational Retirees and LTD Recipients after 1-1-87 and before 1-1-91, and Surviving Spouses of any such Pre-91 Retirees. - Individuals who were Surviving Spouses under a Predecessor Plan and who continue their coverage as Surviving Spouses of a Pre-91 Retiree under this Plan.

-If your family status changes, you can change your coverage from individual to family - or vice versa.
+If your family status changes, you can change your coverage from individual to family or vice versa.
 A newly acquired (newborn or adoption) Class I Dependent may be enrolled for coverage effective the date the Dependent is acquired.
-All other newly eligible (e.g., Sponsored Child, Class II Dependent, or Spouse) Dependents will have coverage effective the first of the month following enrollment provided that you request enrollment within 45 days of the life event.
+All other newly eligible (e.g., Sponsored Child, Class II Dependent, or Spouse) Dependents will have coverage effective the first of the month following enrollment provided that you request enrollment within 45 days after the life event.
 Enrollment may be completed by calling the CenturyLink Service Center at 800-729-7526 Option 2.
-A Dependent.
+A Dependent Verification packet will be mailed to your address on file after you enroll the Dependent.
 Follow the instructions outlined in the packet closely and make sure to respond no later than the deadline.
 You will need to complete a separate Dependent Verification Form for each Dependent.
 (Note: Coverage may not be approved if you do not provide all the required information or fail to meet the deadline.)
-See the "Dependent Validation" section above and the "Qualified Life Events--Changing Your Health Care Coverage" in the "Additional Enrollment Information" section for more information.
+See "Dependent Validation" section above and "Qualified Life Events--Changing Your Health Care Coverage--" in the "Additional Enrollment Information" section for more information.